Athou/commafeed/README.md

 #### Dynamic sizing

-The JVM can be configured to release unused memory to the operating system with the following parameters:
+In addition to the previous setting, the JVM can be configured to release unused memory to the operating system with the following parameters:

     -Xms20m -XX:+UseG1GC -XX:+UseStringDeduplication -XX:-ShrinkHeapInSteps -XX:G1PeriodicGCInterval=10000 -XX:-G1PeriodicGCInvokesConcurrent -XX:MinHeapFreeRatio=5 -XX:MaxHeapFreeRatio=10

-This is how the Docker image is configured.
 See [here](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-g1-garbage-collector1.html)
 and [here](https://docs.oracle.com/en/java/javase/17/gctuning/factors-affecting-garbage-collection-performance.html) for
 more